-And today I want to talk to you about how to craft the best Shopify product page on the web.
+And today I want to talk to you about how to craft the best Shopify product web page.

 So, from top to bottom we’ve got a top bar here sometimes known as a “Hello Bar”.